 - Neuromancer hints at these being made by the eponymous AI from various characters, including the lead.
 They're supposedly "perfect", as in the whole deal

 - In Harry Potter and the Chamber of Secrets, the person behind the mysterious attacks at Hogwarts turns out to be a living memory of the Big Bad from when he was at school.
 At first, he could only communicate via the diary he was preserved in, but once he got Ginny to trust him with enough secrets, he grew steadily more powerful.
 The entity referred to itself as an animated memory.
-Four books later, it turns out that the diary was one of several soul-jars Voldemort created, although this was by far the most dangerous; however, the small but vocal part of the fandom that declared Fanon Discontinuity on the later books and ignores the Soul Jar plot-point maintain the boy in the diary really was a living memory.
+Four books later, it turned out that the diary was one of several soul-jars Voldemort created, although this was by far the most dangerous; however, the small but vocal part of the fandom that declared Fanon Discontinuity on the later books and ignores the Soul Jar plot-point maintain the boy in the diary really was a living memory.

 Live Action TV